Azure-Samples/azure-health-data-and-ai-samples/samples/sample-postman-queries/README.md

 * Postman installed locally.
 For more information about Postman, see [Get Started with Postman](https://www.getpostman.com/).
 * FHIR service deployed in Azure.
 For information about how to deploy the FHIR service, see [Deploy a FHIR service](https://learn.microsoft.com/en-us/azure/healthcare-apis/fhir/fhir-portal-quickstart).

-## Collection Details
+## Collection overview
-The queries in this collection are categorized into folders as below:
+The queries in this collection are categorized into the folders listed below:
 - `AuthToken` - Request to create an authentication token which is used in all other queries.
 - `Create Starter Bundle` - Here we create multiple resources in one bundle, these resources will be used or referenced in other queries in this tutorial.
 - `Common Queries` - This folder has a set of frequently used queries.